 7-8.
 SCP shall query the local NRF to find the UDM instance serving the target PLMN based on target PLMN ID received in step 6.

-- For step 7a-8a, if the target PLMN ID is belongs to the number range holder PLMN, the local NRF forwards the discovery request to the NRF of the number range holder PLMN.
+- For step 7a-8a, if the target PLMN ID belongs to the number range holder PLMN, the local NRF forwards the discovery request to the NRF of the number range holder PLMN.

-- For step 7b-8b, if the target PLMN ID is belongs to the Subscription PLMN, the local NRF forwards the discovery request to the NRF of the Subscription PLMN.
+- For step 7b-8b, if the target PLMN ID belongs to the Subscription PLMN, the local NRF forwards the discovery request to the NRF of the Subscription PLMN.

 9-10.
 SCP invokes Nudm_SmsRoutingInfo_Request (GPSI) to the UDM of the target PLMN to get the serving node instance for UE.
 The UDM shall check the registration/reachability flags to determine the potential target nodes and responds to the SCP by sending Nudm_SmsRoutingInfo_Get response, in this procedure the SMSF instance Id is included in the response message.

-11. SCP forward the responds to the SMS-GMSC by sending Nudm_SmsRoutingInfo_Request response (SMS Router address).
+11. SCP forwards the responds to the SMS-GMSC by sending Nudm_SmsRoutingInfo_Request response (SMS Router address).